Why should I adopt a Sphynx kitten from you?

 Do you show your Sphynx?

 I am a strong believer in the importance and benefit of showing for a breeding program.
 I actively show in TICA in the Mid Pacific Region, and do travel out of state for shows as well.
+I have bred the best sphynx internationally and best sphynx kitten internationally, multiple International Allbreed winners, many Regional Winners, and Lifetime Achievement award.
+My passion behind showing is based on my desire for healthy, loving sphynx to represent the breed on an international level.

 What is the cost of a show/pet sphynx kitten?